influxdata/docs-v2/content/v2.0/reference/flux/functions/influxdb-v1/_index.md

 weight: 202
 ---

-InfluxDB v1 Flux functions provide tools for managing data from an InfluxDB v1.x database.
+InfluxDB v1 Flux functions provide tools for managing data from an InfluxDB v1.x database or structured using the InfluxDB v1 data structure.
 To use them, import the `influxdata/influxdb/v1` package:

 ```js